-In August 2020, the Compensation Committee approved the peer group for use in making Q3 2020 equity decisions (and for future use in making Q1 2021 base salary and annual target bonus decisions).
-Due to changes in the Company's profile, the Compensation Committee made updates to the peer selection criteria.
-The Compensation Committee used the following updated criteria in determining the appropriate peers:
+In August 2020, the Compensation Committee approved a peer group for use in making Q1 2021 base salary and annual target bonus decisions.
+The Compensation Committee used the following criteria in determining the appropriate peers:

-- Industry Sector and Product Focus-Maintain focus on the neurodegenerative space, with less of an emphasis on newly public companies when identifying new peers; - Stage-Shift focus to target Phase II and Phase III companies as Alector progresses lead candidate through the pipeline; - Market Capitalization-Range of \$500 million to \$3.5 billion (a range relative to Alector's market value of approximately \$1.7 billion based on a 30-day average as of July 31, 2020, approximately 0.3x to 2.0x of Alector's then-current market value); - Employee Headcount-Companies with up to 400 employees based on anticipated continued growth rate over the next 1-2 years; and - Location-Biotechnology hub markets (San Francisco, Bay Area, San Diego, Boston, etc.)
+- Industry Sector and Product Focus-Biotechnology and pharmaceutical companies, with an emphasis on companies that focus on immunotherapy and/or neuro-degeneration; - Stage-Pre-commercial, developmental-stage companies with a focus on Phase II and Phase III companies; - Market Capitalization-Range of \$500 million to \$3.5 billion (a range relative to Alector's market value of approximately \$1.7 billion at the time of assessment, approximately 0.3x to 2.0x of Alector's then-current market value); - Employee Headcount-Up to 400 employees; and - Location-Biotechnology hub markets (San Francisco Bay Area, San Diego, Boston, etc.)

-Based on these criteria and considerations, five companies were added to the 2020 peer group, as noted below, and 15 companies were removed from the 2019 peer group as they no longer met the criteria listed above.
-Our peer group for 2020, as approved by our Compensation Committee, consisted of the following 15 companies:
+Based on these criteria and considerations, our peer group for 2020, referred to as our 2020 peer group, as approved by our Compensation Committee, consisted of the following 15 companies: